-Delaware's TANF program provides a positive incentive to teenagers to graduate high school by age 19 by awarding a one-time \$50 bonus.
+Delaware's TANF program provides a positive incentive to teenagers to graduate high school by age 19 by awarding a one-time \$350 bonus.
 Additionally, TANF requires teenage mothers currently on welfare to live with their parent(s) or a responsible adult, stay in school, immunize their child(ren), and participate in parenting education.
+Delaware has expanded its youth employment program provide after school and summer employment.